varnishcache/varnish-cache/doc/sphinx/reference/varnishlog.rst

 ..
 	Copyright (c) 2010-2019 Varnish Software AS
 	SPDX-License-Identifier: BSD-2-Clause
-	See LICENSE file for full text of licens
+	See LICENSE file for full text of license

 .. role:: ref(emphasis)